camayl/Anki-xuehanyu/README.md

 - HSK6 sentences

 ### Misc
-- Grammar: ☕️
+- Grammar wiki links is indicated by this symbol: ☕️
-- Nouns are in the form "yi + Measure Word + Noun
+- Nouns are in the form "yi + Measure Word + Noun (example: 一辆车 - yī liàng chē - a car)
-- Silhouette
+- Silhouettes: can be used as hints (example: front card: _ _ _  a car; back card 一辆车 - yī liàng chē)
 - German and English added
 - Tags